 Maine governor tells residents to stay off the roads as some rivers continue rising after storm

-PORTLAND, Maine (AP) — A river that runs through Maine’s capital city has risen to levels not seen in decades in the aftermath of a heavy storm, and the state’s governor urged people in heavily impacted areas to avoid travel Wednesday.
+PORTLAND, Maine (AP) — A river that runs through Maine’s capital city has risen to levels not seen in decades in the aftermath of a heavy pre-Christmas storm and the state’s governor urged people in heavily impacted areas to avoid travel Wednesday as many remained without electricity.

 At least five people in East Coast states were killed in the storms.
-In Maine, Democratic Gov. Janet Mills planned to address the state while emergency managers tended to dozens of road closures.
+In Maine, Democratic Gov. Janet Mills said water levels were expected to drop in the coming days but they remained dangerously high and posed a serious risk in many parts of the state.

 The Kennebec River, which runs through Augusta, and the Sandy, Swift, Carrabassett and Androscoggin rivers were all seeing higher water levels than typical, leading to damage and closures, the Maine Department of Transportation said.